Ekitipanupo institutes endowment fund for late Falegan - Vanguard News

 By Tunde Oso

-In a statement by Alagba Gabriel Akinyemi FCS, considering his unique roles and contributions to the Ekitipanupo initiative, members have deemed it fit to honour the memory of this great son of Ekiti.
+In a statement by Alagba Gabriel Akinyemi, considering his unique roles and contributions to the Ekitipanupo initiative, members have deemed it fit to honour the memory of this great son of Ekiti.

-Akinyemi disclosed that many options were considered and after exhaustive debate comes up with the Option of Endowment for Prizes to be instituted in the University of Ado Ekiti in the name of Chief S B Falegan for the best graduating Student in the field of Banking and Finance, the area where our late Babaisale was reputed to be an icon.
+Akinyemi disclosed that many options were considered and after exhaustive debates, “they came up with the option of an endowment for prizes to be instituted in University of Ado-Ekiti in the name of Chief S. B. Falegan for the best graduating student in the field of banking and finance, the area where our late Babaisale was reputed to be an icon.”

-Also read: 60-year-old UTME candidate who wants to study Pharmacy raises concern over score

-The respected stockbroker, Akinyemi explained: “In taking this option, we are looking at something that will run seamlessly, devoid of primordial interest, and will keep the memory of our Baba Isale for a long time to come and also give Ekitipanupo well-meaning Nigerians.
+The respected stockbroker, Akinyemi explained that “in taking this option, we are looking at something that will run seamlessly, devoid of primordial interest, and will keep the memory of our Baba Isale for a long time to come and also give Ekitipanupo well-meaning Nigerians.

 “We will rely on the guidance of our various eminent and seasoned university administrators on the Ekitipanupo forum for guidance in the establishment of the endowment.”